thealiens-dev/.github/profile/README.md

 # Alien Tools

-Alien Tools is a collection of tools and experiments developed within the The Aliens project.
+Alien Tools is a collection of tools and experiments developed within The Aliens project.

 The focus is on simple and transparent mechanisms that are easy to verify and reason about.